blauer4/simple_graph/README.md

 # Simple graph

-An easy way to see your average score on the DoExercise platform
+**This Repository was archived because the original platform has changed** An easy way to see your average score on the DoExercise platform

 This site has been made with a little php script I wrote that fetches information about your exercises from the